devterm-its/quantities-and-units-for-woocommerce/readme.txt

 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Changelog ==
+= 1.1.0 =
+* Added a function to externally get a product unit instance

 = 1.0.13 =
 * Fixed input issue introduced in 10.0.12 release